Voting & Elections

 You may request additional information from your County Clerk’s office about voting aids, voting assistance, and absentee ballot procedures available to you.

-All polling locations are equipped with accessible voting equipment that are equipped for special accommodations for hearing, visual, physical, and other disabilities.
+All polling locations are equipped with accessible voting equipment that is equipped for special accommodations for hearing, visual, physical, and other disabilities.
 Accessible voting equipment provides the opportunity to independently vote a ballot in complete privacy.
 This terminal marks the voter’s selections on paper that becomes their ballot.
 Voters can select their choices using a touch screen, headphones, and other types of equipment available to assist voters in making their selections.
 The completed ballot is then fed into a tabulator, which scans and records the votes.